Stasiulek/devNotes/content/posts/why-types-matter.md

 author: Robert Thoreau

 ---
-If you went out on a date, and instead of a beautiful woman, a raccoon was waiting for you, it's important to recognise that this is not the type of date you were expecting and leave the restaurant.
-Without strict typing, we'd all just end up dating raccoons
+If you went out on a date, and instead of a beautiful woman, a raccoon was waiting for you, you'd immediately recognise that this was not the type of date you were expecting and leave the restaurant.
+Without strict typing, we'd all just end up dating raccoons.